edamtoft/cornelius.legal.site/index.markdown

 title: Home
 identifier: home
 layout: home
-hero_header: The Law Office of Linda Cornelius is here when you need legal representation in court, and when you need legal advice.
-The office has bilingual capacity in Spanish and English.
+hero_header: 'The Law Office of Linda Cornelius: here for you when you need legal representation in court, or legal advice.
+The office has bilingual capacity in Spanish and English.'
-hero_content_markdown: |-
+hero_content_markdown: >-
   I will work with you to find the best solution for your situation.
 My goal is to provide affordable, effective legal representation.
 Consultations are by appointment.&nbsp;